 The Modern Era

-On February 2, 1980, they met in the newly finished church for the first time, and on February 9, the church was dedicated (the first bulletin is seen at right, click to enlarge).
+On February 2, 1980, they met in the newly finished church for the first time, and on February 9, the church was dedicated.
 Life continued and grew in the new building.
 The new electronic organ along with the choir lifted their voices of praise.
 The children’s offering started back in the old church continued.
 And the sanctuary that many thought could never be filled, began to fill Sabbath after Sabbath.

 In December 1989, a pipe organ was donated to the church by former long-time members Frank and Dolly DeHaan.
 This would involve many dollars and much work to renovate the sanctuary in preparation for installation of the organ, but little did they know then, the degree of patience it would require for both the board and the church members as the work progressed.
 Renovations, major and minor, included the extension of the rostrum, improvement of the sound system, replacement of the glass on the south side of the sanctuary, and improved lighting.
 There were also some unexpected repairs.
 In the demolition process, the wall behind the rostrum was found to be hanging without support.
 This had to be replaced.